Sudhu2004/Tally_SystemProgramming/README.md

-# Group Management System with Authentication
+# File Distribution Tool

 ## Overview

-The Group Management System with Authentication is a client-server application that allows for secure group-based file sharing over a network.
+The File Distribution Tool is a client-server application that allows for secure group-based file sharing over a network.
 The system is designed with a server (Sender) that manages groups, handles authentication, and sends files, and clients (Receivers) that can join groups, receive files, and interact with the server to manage their memberships.

 ## Features